-If your kitchen has multiple appliances in close proximity that are run by electric or natural gas, installing heat sensors can alert you if there is ever an issue with any of the equipment.
-Also, never leave cooking food unattended on the stove or in the oven.
+Kitchen heat sensors: If your kitchen has multiple appliances in close proximity that are run by electric or natural gas, installing heat sensors can alert you if there is an issue with the equipment.
+Never leave cooking food unattended on the stove or in the oven.

-If you have a living area over your garage, install heat sensors in the garage, and consider adding a smoke detector to the living area.
-Both the possibility and the severity of a fire is generally higher in a garage, due to the likely presence of heavy electrical equipment and flammables.
+Garage area safety: If you have a living area over your garage, install heat sensors in the garage.
+Consider adding a smoke detector to the living area.
+The possibility and severity of a fire is generally higher in a garage, due to the presence of heavy electrical equipment and flammables.

-After use, be sure to dispose of your ashes properly by using a metal container (not a garbage can) that can be tightly closed.
-Douse the ashes with water and place the closed container outside your home away from combustible materials.
+Fireplaces: While in use, use a fire screen to contain flying embers.
+After use, dispose of ashes properly using a metal container (not a garbage can) that can be tightly closed.
+Do use water.
+Place the closed container outside away from combustible materials.
 Leave the container for several days before final disposal.

 The Hanover can help.
 Talk to your independent agent to make sure your home is insured for its replacement cost.
 Learn more about replacement cost here.

-For homes that are gated, it is best to install a Knox-Box, which is a small, wall-mounted safe that holds keys for fire departments, police, and medical services to retrieve in emergency situations.
-If you have a Knox-Box, make sure to notify your fire department and provide them with the entry code.
+Gated houses and knox-boxes: For gated homes, it is best to install a knox-box, which is a small, wall-mounted safe that holds keys for fire departments, police, and medical services to retrieve in emergency situations.
+If you have a knox-box, provide tthe entry code to local emergency services.

 • Always lock doors and windows